 Prior to our session, Andrea asked me to think of a few things that have been bothering me lately.
 I did that and briefly googled ‘EFT Tapping,’ but I didn’t do much prep in the way of research.
 I wanted to go into the session with little-to-no knowledge so that I could simply immerse myself in the session.

 We started our call with a quick hello and some more information about my chosen stressors to work through.
 I mainly wanted to focus on lack of confidence and motivation in terms of my writing.
 I also mentioned a past breakup and how it was still impacting me today.

 Andrea asked me some questions about all of this in order to get to the root of the actual emotion.
 Then, she showed me each of the 9 meridian points and how to do the tapping motion.

 After that, we went through 3 rounds of tapping, moving from negative “what if” statements to positive and re-framed statements.

-It felt odd at first – I’d never done it before so I was a little self-conscious about it, but Andrea walked me through the entire thing and re-directed me when I hit the wrong spot, so that was helpful.
+I’d never done it before, so at first I was a little self-conscious.
+But Andrea walked me through the entire thing.
+And she re-directed me when I hit the wrong spot which was helpful.

-As silly as it felt at the time, it did make me feel a bit more at ease about the issues I mentioned.
-I kind of saw it as an alternative to meditation – all you need is a quiet place and your own hand and you can do have a quick Tap Out for yourself (that… didn’t come out right.
-But y’all know what I meant! ?)
+As silly as it felt at the time, it did make me feel better about the issues I mentioned.
+I saw it as an alternative to meditation.
+All you need is a quiet place and your own hand and you can do have a quick Tap Out for yourself (that… didn’t come out right.
+But y’all know what I meant!?)

 Experience EFT For Yourself – Work with Andrea